mnelson4/yet-another-related-posts-plugin/readme.txt

 **Other plugins by mitcho**: [HookPress](http://wordpress.org/extend/plugins/hookpress/), [Markdown for WordPress and bbPress](http://wordpress.org/extend/plugins/markdown-for-wordpress-and-bbpress/), [WP-Smartdate](http://wordpress.org/extend/plugins/wp-smartdate/).

+= Testamonials =

+"As most [sports betting](http://www.betus.com/) fans use our portal, [BetUS.com Sportsbook](http://www.betus.com/sportsbook/) works hard to maintain a high level of quality on their site.
+Mitcho and his amazing plugins help keep us moving our technology forward.
+Thank you Mitcho, and the [Wordpress](http://wordpress.org) team for your service and creativity!" - [BetUS.com](http://BetUS.com/)

 == Installation ==

 = Auto display on your website =